CricketBr/Crickets-Shorthand-Site/orthic_consolidated_folder/orthic_consolidated.md

 Orthic shorthand is a good first shorthand for most students.
 It is quick to learn at the Fully Written Level, and multiple levels can be used in a single sentence without confusion.
 Based on stroke counts, its speed potential is comparable to other office and personal use shorthands.
 The Abbreviated and Reporting levels are even faster.

-In deciding what type of book to write, the author considered both an instructional manual (with information presented in an order most useful for those new to the subject), and a reference manual (most useful for advanced students needing to find an outline once given the standard orthography, and the standard orthography once given an outline).
-In the past, she has been taught, and successfuly used, the First Rule of Writing: Select one person as your primary audience.

-In an act of most excellent hubris (in keeping with the style of the source documents), she has decided to ignore that most excellent advice.
-This manuscript is the result.

-That language is fun to write but hard to read, so I'll stop.
+The existing publications have a few deficiencies:
+- Rules are spread out over too many publications.
+Instead of printing a revised Manual, they printed a Supplement, and a Teaching booklet (with a few more abbreviations), and then Clarey merged them (and added still more abbreviations).
+- Minimal guidance for studying.
+- Insufficient and incomplete material at each chapter.
+Some rules may not appear in the passages chosen.

+This guide addresses the first problem.
+[Cricket’s Shorthand Tips](https://docs.google.com/document/d/1zUC87XQtrLZB-0UZuWFSu_Sjv29id98xBRUQH7nsmrw/edit?usp=sharing) addresses the second.
+The third, however, requires more work than any are willing to do.
+Once you've practiced Orthic's rules, the dictation exercises from other shorthand books may be more useful than random text since they focus on just a few rules at a time.
+Texts similar to what you will be writing will be more useful than texts from other fields.

+This book is organized as a reference book.
 Rules are presented in alphabetical order.
 Each rule is marked with learning level and source.
 New writers should stick to the Fully Written level (FW).
 Intermediate writers can add Abbreviated (Ab).
 Advanced can add Reporting (R).
-Some of the distinctions are arbitrary, especially the rules added by Clarey.
-Once the writing is complete, I might make separate documents: FW only, FW and Ab, and All levels.
+Where the books did not agree on the level of a rule, I assigned the level based on complexity and frequency.
+I might make separate documents later: FW only, FW and Ab, and All levels.
 That would, however, require that all updates be applied to multiple documents.

-(Only the earliest source is shown for rules that are in all manuals.)
+New writers should do the book in multiple passes.
+First

+...
+alphabet
+joins
+basic rules
+advanced

+In deciding what type of book to write, the author considered both an instructional manual (with information presented in an order most useful for those new to the subject), and a reference manual (most useful for advanced students needing to find an outline once given the standard orthography, and the standard orthography once given an outline).
+In the past, she has been taught, and successfuly used, the First Rule of Writing: Select one person as your primary audience.

+In an act of most excellent hubris (in keeping with the style of the source documents), she has decided to ignore that most excellent advice.
+This manuscript is the result.

+That language is fun to write but hard to read, so I'll stop.

 Reading and copying the samples in the source documents will help "lock in" the rules.
 Each writer has a different feel to their letters.
 You should develop a style that works with your hand, and your sense of aesthetics.